massemanet/asn1_otp/README.md

-asn1-ws
+asn1_otp
 =====

-Some wireshark asn.1 files as an OTP app
+The OTP asn.1 test files as an OTP app

 Build
 -----